eqasim-org/ile-de-france/README.md

 ## What is this?

-This repository contains the code to create an open data synthetic population of the Île-de-France region around in Paris.
+This repository contains the code to create an open data synthetic population of the Île-de-France region around in Paris and other regions in France.
 It takes as input several publicly available data sources to create a data set that closely represents the socio-demographic attributes of persons and households in the region, as well